Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Locking and unlocking operations cause all the buffers for the drive to be flushed and invalidated.
 Also, cached disk parameters for the media are deleted so the next access to the media will re-read them.

-It is possible to lock non-removable devices associated to device-based drivers, however it makes no sense to do that, since Nextor will never ask for media change status for this kind of devices.
+It is possible to lock non-removable devices associated to Nextor drivers, however it makes no sense to do that, since Nextor will never ask for media change status for this kind of device.

-Locking feature must be used with care.
+The locking feature must be used with care.
 Changing the device of a locked drive without first unlocking it may result in data corruption, both in the original (locked) media and in the newly inserted media.

 ### 3.8.
 Get information about a device driver (_GDRVR, 78h)